Yasuyukid/Music_Bot_On_Discord/README.md

 - Replace **\<Path to ffmpeg>** with the path to ffmpeg.
 - Replace **\<Bot's token>** with the bot's token that you've saved.

-## Step 4: Enjoy.

-- Now you can start using your self-hosted bot.
+And you just finished creating your music discord bot.
+Now you can start using your self-hosted bot by running [this](https://github.com/YoutuberTom/Music_Bot_On_Discord/blob/main/Music_Bot/Music_Bot.py).